babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.PUB.md

 ## Getting Started with Aspose.PDF for .NET
 Are you ready to give Aspose.PUB for .NET a try?
 Simply execute `Install-Package Aspose.PUB` from Package Manager Console in Visual Studio to fetch the NuGet package.
 If you already have Aspose.PUB for .NET and want to upgrade the version, please execute `Update-Package Aspose.PUB` to get the latest version.

-### Convert a Microsoft Publisher File to PDF using C#
+## Convert a Microsoft Publisher File to PDF using C#
-You can execute below code snippet to see how Aspose.PDF API performs against your own samples or check the [GitHub Repository](https://github.com/aspose-pub/Aspose.PUB-for-.NET) for other common usage scenarios.
+You can execute below code snippet to see how Aspose.PDF API performs in your own development environment or check the [GitHub Repository](https://github.com/aspose-pub/Aspose.PUB-for-.NET) for other common usage scenarios.

 ```csharp
 var parser = PubFactory.CreateParser(dir + "template.pub");